Monitor health and alerts in Azure Stack

 View and manage component health state

-As an Azure Stack operator, you can view the health state of components in the administrator portal and through REST API and PowerShell.
+You can view the health state of components in the administrator portal and through REST API and PowerShell.

 To view the health state in the portal, click the region that you want to view in the Region management tile.
 You can view the health state of infrastructure roles and of resource providers.
-In this release, the Compute resource provider does not report health state.

 You can click a resource provider or infrastructure role to view more detailed information.

 If you click an infrastructure role, and then click the role instance, there are options to Start, Restart, or Shutdown.
 Do not use these actions when you apply updates to an integrated system.
 Also, do not use these options in an Azure Stack Development Kit environment.
-These options are designed only for an integrated systems environment, where there is more than one role instance per infrastructure role.
+These options are only designed for an integrated systems environment, where there is more than one role instance per infrastructure role.
 Restarting a role instance (especially AzS-Xrp01) in the development kit causes system instability.
 For troubleshooting assistance, post your issue to the Azure Stack forum.

 The list of active alerts for each Azure Stack region is available directly from the Region management blade.
 The first tile in the default configuration is the Alerts tile, which displays a summary of the critical and warning alerts for the region.
 You can pin the Alerts tile, like any other tile on this blade, to the dashboard for quick access.